jolie/docs/src/language-tools-and-standard-library/architectural-composition/aggregation.md

 In this case the surface at input port _MyInput_ is the resulting interface of the composition of interfaces _A_, _B_, _C_ and _D_.

 A surface is always obtained by listing all the available operations and types of all the interfaces available at a given input port.
-Thus if we calculate the surface of the port _Aggregator_ dicussed in the previous section we will obtain the following one:
+Thus if we calculate the surface of the port _Aggregator_ discussed in the previous section we will obtain the following one:

 ```jolie
 type JobID:void{